Camaron rebosado is the Filipino version of shrimp tempura. The batter is light and crisp, and the shrimp stay tender inside.

 What is Camaron Rebosado?

-- Starch: I use a mix of all-purpose flour and cornstarch to keep the batter light and crispy.
-The cornstarch helps it stay crunchy without turning thick or cakey.
-You can also use potato starch or rice flour instead—both make a nice, crisp coating.
+- Starch: I used a mix of all-purpose flour and cornstarch for a batter that stays light and crisp.
+The cornstarch helps keep the coating from feeling too thick.
+You can also use rice flour or potato starch instead of the cornstarch.

 Step 1: Make the dipping sauce (optional)

-If you’d rather keep it simple, you can skip making the sauce and use store-bought sweet chili sauce, banana ketchup, or even make a quick dip by mixing mayonnaise with sweet chili sauce or a bit of Sriracha.
+If you want to keep it simple, skip the sauce and use store-bought sweet chili sauce or banana ketchup instead.
+You can also mix mayonnaise with sweet chili sauce or a little Sriracha.

 Step 2: Prepare the shrimp

-Peel and devein 1 pound of shrimp, keeping the tails on.
-If your shrimp are tightly curled, make a few shallow cuts along the inside curve.
+Peel and devein 1 pound of shrimp, leaving the tails on.

-Then, gently push along the back of the shrimp to help straighten them—this helps them cook evenly and look better.
+Then, press along the back of the shrimp to straighten them.
+This helps them cook more evenly and look nicer.

-Pat the shrimp dry with paper towels so the batter sticks well.
+Pat the shrimp dry with paper towels so the batter sticks better.

-Lightly season with salt, plus any spices you like—pepper, garlic powder, onion powder, smoked paprika, or a pinch of Old Bay all work great.
+Season lightly with salt and any other spices you like.
+Black pepper, garlic powder, onion powder, smoked paprika, or a pinch of Old Bay all work well.

 Step 3: Make the batter